NOT2ho/StandardCommutativeProcessor/Readme.md

 #### line 2
 [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0) code. your self-made partial recursive function.

-input will be tuple of line 1, output is a godel number(it is just haskell code coded into natural number, by prime factorization)
+input will be tuple of line 1, output is a godel number(it is just scp-0 code coded into natural number, by prime factorization)

 #### line 3

 string(as element of commutative monoid) made of chars in line 1.

-#### it will count the number of each char in line 3, and make it to tuple(order determined by line 1) and the function in line 2 will turn the tuple into a godel number(haskell code) and you will compile the code using haskell compiler(i said that you have to prepare haskell compiler).
+#### it will count the number of each char in line 3, and make it to tuple(order determined by line 1) and the function in line 2 will turn the tuple into a godel number(it is scp-0 code). and you can ctrl c v it in scpi.

 ### some example:
 todo